err0r500/k8s-practice/cluster/step01.md

 </details>

-> check the resources, if everything went fine, you should see that a replicaset appeared
+> check the resources, if everything went fine, you should see that a pod appeared (PENDING)

 [next step](./step02.md)